 - a.
 Google Map image showing Irvine's "Murasaki Street."
 The street name was suggested by Japanese Studies Professor Susan Klein at UCI.
-It was named after 紫式部 Murasaki Shikibu, a noblewoman, lady-in-waiting, and writer in Japan's Heian Era (794-1185), the author of The Tale of Genji, a classic Japanese novel. - b.
+It was named after 紫式部 Murasaki Shikibu, a noblewoman, lady-in-waiting, and writer in Japan's Heian Era (794-1185), the author of The Tale of Genji, a classic Japanese novel.
+Murasaki, Shikibu, Kindaichi, Haruhiko, and Seki, Hiroko. 朗読源氏物語 Rōdoku Genji Monogatari Heiancho Nihongo fukugen ni yoru kokoromi.
+Taishūkan: Shoten.
+1986. - b.
 Murasaki Street road sign.
-Photo courtesy of Allan Helmick. - c.
-The excerpt version of Murasaki's Genji Monogatari comes with two audio cassettes with selected Genji stories recited in the old Japanese style from the Heian era (794 AD-1185).
+Photo courtesy of Allen Helmick. - c.
+The excerpt version of Murasaki's Genji Monogatari comes with two audio cassettes with selected Genji stories recited in the old Japanese style from the Heian era (794 AD 1185).